strapdata/elassandra/docs/elassandra/source/mapping.rst

          }
        } ]

-Search for rows where meta.region=west, returns only the partition key and static columns.
+Search for rows where meta.region=west, returns only a static document (i.e. document containg the partition key and static columns) because ``index_static_document`` is true.

 .. code::